Hydrogen: Green fuel for climate neutrality

 Hydrogen at RWE

-Together with partners from other sectors, companies and associations, RWE is currently pressing ahead with around 30 green hydrogen projects in Europe.
+Together with partners from other sectors, companies and associations, RWE is currently pressing ahead with numerous green hydrogen projects in Europe.
 Find out where and how RWE is shaping progress in this area and setting the course for a climate-neutral hydrogen economy.
 A key example of this is the energy location Lingen, where several hydrogen projects are currently being realised.

 Green hydrogen from RWE

 RWE wants to support industrial and mobility businesses switch to green hydrogen.
-Therefore, RWE is going to be making the fuel available via hydrogen filling stations as well as hydrogen tank trucks and later via pipelines.
+Therefore, RWE is going to be making the fuel available via hydrogen filling stations as well as hydrogen tank trucks and via pipelines.

 If you have any questions, please feel free to contact us directly.